 This oil is supplied to Citrefine who use a simple manufacturing process to convert the citronellal to PMD.

 The result is Citriodiol®, which contains a minimum of 64% PMD and only a negligible amount of citronellal.
 The other naturally occurring minor components in the Eucalyptus citriodora oil remain largely unaffected by this process.

 In this way Citrefine is effectively mimicking nature’s own aging process.

 Safety – For the Consumer and the Environment

 In addition to the many toxicological studies done on Citriodiol® to ensure product safety for consumers, Citrefine has also conducted environmental testing to ensure that its products are safe for the environment.
-These tests have proven that Citriodiol® is readily biodegradable, so will not build up to potentially harmful levels in our soils and waterways, unlike many synthetic counterparts such as DEET.
+These tests have proven that Citriodiol® is readily biodegradable, so will not build up to potentially harmful levels in our soils and waterways.
 Because Citriodiol® is from a natural plant oil and is readily biodegradable, it is also not toxic to birds, honey bees and other beneficial insects.

 Citrefine International Limited is committed to producing naturally sourced repellent products that are effective and safe for both consumers and our planet.
 To this end, we are continually building upon our body of research and developing ways in which we can improve the environmentally friendly products we can offer.